img town planning

 Important factors to assess during site preparation for building a house

-There are a number of both natural and non-natural factors we must assess.
+There are a number of both natural and artificial factors we must assess.
 While no two projects are the same, we find the following are some of the most common examples.

 Natural factors we assess